bionic-gpt/bionic-gpt/website/content/docs/production/k8s-gpu.md

 ## LiteLLM

-Lite LLM is a proxy that sits between Bionic and TGI and converts the TGI rest API into an Open AI compatible API as well as handling prompt templating.
+Lite LLM is a proxy that sits between Bionic and TGI and converts the TGI rest API into an Open AI compatible `chat/completions` API which is responsible for handling prompt templating.

 ![Alt text](../../running-locally/arch.png "Architecture")